mbudisic/MA563-S20/syllabus.md

 ## Instructor

-Marko Budišić
+Marko Budišić  ---   <mbudisic@clarkson.edu> (put "MA563" in subject line somewhere)

  - Office: SC391
- - Walk-in office hours: MWF 10-11a (90 min after class)
+ - Walk-in office hours: MWF 10-11.30a (90 min after class)
- - Contact: marko@clarkson.edu (put "MAXYZ" in subject line somewhere) or via Moodle
+ - Other office hours available by e-mail appointment
+ - Office phone: x3742
  - Website: [http://people.clarkson.edu/~mbudisic](http://people.clarkson.edu/~mbudisic)

 ## Summary of the class

-One page summary

-Topics covered:

-* One
-* Two
-* ... etc
+This is a graduate class in applied dynamical systems.
+It can be thought of either as a continuation of MA533 (Graduate ODEs) or MA332 (Intermediate ODEs for Undergraduates).

+It is intended as an introduction into topics of active research in applied dynamical systems.
+Therefore, the course is not one coherent whole, but a three-station sampling dinner intended on getting students' feet wet in several topics, but not wandering too deep in all of them.

+By the end of the class, successful students will:

+* have a basic vocabulary in chaos theory, bifurcation analysis, and statistical description of dynamics,
+* be able to analyze model systems analytically, and explain where the interest in each of the topics arises in those systems,
+* familiarize themselves with computational tools/approaches to studying each of the topics,
+* explore the dynamical systems more deeply through a longer project.

 ## Topics and textbook